 - Costly for high-volume storage; many racks and ample warehouse space required.

-2. Double-Deep Racks
+2. Double-Deep Pallet Racks

 Double-deep racking systems are similar to selective (single-deep) racking systems in their core components, but they have a key difference: they feature an added second row.
 This design enhances storage capacity, making it suitable for items with high inventory levels.